Why I Made the Tutorial

 8. Roll out your polymer clay.
 You can roll it out to about 5 mm to about 1/4″ thick.
 If you make it too thick, it may be more difficult to cut without distortion.
 I use a heavy marble rolling pin for my polymer clay because it makes the job easier.
 You just have to take into account the weight as you try to roll it to a uniform width.
 As you roll, turn and flip the clay to create that uniformity.
 Don’t press down too hard and create too much distortion in any one area.
 Easy does it and have patience.

 11. Stamp.
-You can create your own stamps using polymer clay and/or molding materials or use commercial ones.
-Commercial stamps have the same consideration — check to see if you can make derivative works if you plan to sell the beads you make with them.
-A popular pattern for Goddess bead design is the simple spiral.
+You can create your own polymer clay stamps or use commercial ones.
+A popular stamp for Goddess bead designs is the simple spiral.
 You can use molds that indent designs or that create raised ones.
 Expect to smooth out any unwanted ridges the edge of the stamp might create and touch things up.